Last updated: June 15, 2026

 For tenant issues, HOME Line is a strong first stop.
 For civil legal help, use LawHelpMN.
 For court forms, fee waivers, Orders for Protection, custody, and other court information, use the Minnesota Judicial Branch Self-Help Center.

 This guide is not legal advice.
 If a deadline, court date, custody issue, immigration concern, appeal, or safety issue is involved, contact legal aid, the court Self-Help Center, or a trained advocate.
+Our legal help guide can help you sort the first call.

 Documents checklist